zhengyutong01-Millie/project/README.txt

-we are starting a new project about science. our science is going to be awsome. this is the third line. new writing. this is the 5th line.
+we are starting a new project about science. our science is going to be awesome. this is the third line. new writing. this is the 5th line
+I made this line on github.